cramerdev/docs/_posts/2013-09-10-about-cramer-dev.markdown

 ---
 layout: page
-title: Our Mission & Values
+title: About Cramer Dev
 ---

+[Cramer Dev](http://cramerdev.com/about/) is a distributed design and application development company focused on serving a wide range of needs from helping startups launch their MVP to scaling and optimizing existing applications.
+We are regularly involved in all aspects of product development and specialize in building amazing interactive products across a number of different mediums and technologies.

-Cramer Dev's mission and the core values that we embrace as a company provide us the framework and latitude to act autonomously in our quest to deliver exceptional value to each other, our clients, and the people who use our products.
-We have a clearly defined mission that drives what we do, and we have core values that outline the attitude through which we work towards accomplishing that mission.
+Our mission and the core values we embrace as a company provide us the framework and latitude to act autonomously in our quest to deliver exceptional value to each other, our clients, and the people who use our products.
+We have a clearly defined mission that drives what we do, and we have core values that outline the lens through which we practice our crafts on a daily basis.

 ## Our Mission